.png)

 Pre & Onboarding

-Early engagement is crucial in male-dominated workplaces.
-Peer connections, inclusive orientation, clear trainee-to-permanent pathways, and visible safety measures help new women recruits feel supported and confident from day one.
+Early engagement can be crucial in male-dominated workplaces.
+Peer connections, inclusive orientation, clear trainee-to-permanent pathways, and visible safety measures may help new women recruits feel supported and confident from day one.

 Work Culture & Retention